javierjulio/python-koans-completed/README.md

 ## Notes

  * Booleans are capitalized: `True` and `False`
- * Method name ends in semi-colon and no ending indicator (whitespace sensitive like CoffeeScript?)
+ * Method name ends in a colon and no ending indicator (whitespace sensitive like CoffeeScript?)